MCnu/R_sim_scripts/README.md

 # R_sim_scripts

 ###
+# by M. Chas Sumner (mcnu)
-# R SCRIPTS AND MARKDOWNS UTILIZED IN Sumner, Torrisi, Brickner, Brickner (2021, eLife)
+ Used for analyses in Sumner, Torrisi, Brickner, Brickner (2021, eLife)
 ###

 # TOC